JuliaParallel/MPI.jl/docs/src/configuration.md

 ### Requirements

 MPI.jl requires a shared library installation of a C MPI library, supporting the MPI 3.0 standard or later.
-An implementation of MPI 4.0 or later additionally gives messages of more than `typemax(Cint)` elements, via the large-count entry points; see [`MPI.API.HAS_LARGE_COUNT`](@ref).
+An implementation of MPI 4.0 or later can additionally handle messages of more than `typemax(Cint)` elements, via the large-count entry points; see [`MPI.API.HAS_LARGE_COUNT`](@ref).
 The following MPI implementations should work out-of-the-box with MPI.jl: